siraben/website/_drafts/organizing-theories.md

 mathematics in a proof assistant with some uniform strategy, well-known in the OOP world as "design patterns."
 In this article I will catalogue and explain a selection of various patterns and their strengths and benefits.
-They are:
+They are (in order of demonstration):

 - typeclasses
 - hierarchy builder
+- packed classes and canonical structures
+- structures and telescopes
+- records
 - modules
-- records
-- structures and telescopes
-- packed classes and canonical structures

 For convenience as a reference I will start with the most recommended elegant and boilerplate-free patterns to the ugliest and broken ones.